Life Skills Training

 The Jasper Grove Recovery difference

-Life skills training at Juniper Grove goes beyond teaching tasks.
+Life skills training at Jasper Grove goes beyond teaching tasks.
 It’s about building confidence, independence, and dignity.
 Patients are supported by instructors and clinicians who understand the realities of recovery and create a safe, judgment-free environment for learning.

 Our difference includes: